-How Senior Leaders Build Secret Hype Networks
+How Senior Leaders Build Strategic Networks That Create Executive Opportunities

 You are scrolling LinkedIn at 11:00 PM, crafting the perfect post about your top “leadership lessons.”